-One of the biggest advantages of using digital drawing software like Procreate is that you have access to every color imaginable.
-That said, this advantage comes with a problem.
-With so many colors available to you, how can you make sure to pick the specific colors you need based on reference photos, your other pieces of art, and even the current piece of art you’re working on?
+One of the biggest advantages of using digital drawing software like Procreate is that you have access to SO many colors.
+With so many colors, how can you make sure to pick the specific colors you need based on reference photos, your other pieces of art, and even the current piece of art you’re working on?

 Once you get the hang of it, color matching will be really quick and easy.
 And you’ll use it ALL the time!
 It’s an incredibly useful feature that makes your life as an artist so much more fun.